subinoybiswas/friend.ly/README.md

    Alternatively, you can put the secrets in a `.json` file, as I did in the `etc/secrets/secret.json` file.
 This process is much easier for the local environment.

 ## Backend
 The backend of the friend.ly project is built using Node.js and Express.js.
 It provides the API endpoints for sending and retrieving messages.
-The backend code can be found in the `backend` directory.
+The backend code can be found in the `Backend` directory.

 To start the backend server, run the following command:
 ```
-npm run backend
+npm run start
 ```

 ## Frontend